threefoldfoundation/info_sdk/src/architecture/architecture_flist.md

 The Flist itself is the metadata.
 It's a database that contains a list of directories and files, all their information (name, size, permissions, ...) and the list of chunk addresses (the list of hashes we could use to query the database).

-We store Flist files into our [<< hub >>](https://hub.grid.tf) which is just a HTTP server serving static files.
+We store Flist files into our [<< hub >>](https://hub.grid.tf).
 For example, you could see the file ubuntu:18.04 which is mostly the same as ubuntu:18.04 docker image, but the Flist is 3.16 MB large.
 By downloading this, you have enough information to know everything in the archive.

 With some tools like __0-FS__, you could even mount that Flist and use it like a real directory.